logo

 Secondly, leash laws protect wildlife and preserve ecosystems in parks and natural areas by preventing dogs from chasing or disturbing them.
 Lastly, a leashed dog is generally safer, reducing the risk of accidents, exposure to diseases, ingestion of harmful substances, and getting lost or injured.

 Redditors criticize the OP heavily for their ignorance.
-They think that they can get away because most people don't mind their dog being unleashed.
+They think they can get away with it because most people don't mind their dog being unleashed.

 The original poster thinks it's okay for them to let their dog go outside without a leash.